2023 Kim Hill Scholarship

 What are the deadlines?

-- Application Submission Deadline: April 30, 2023
+• Application Submission Deadline: April 15th, 2025

-About Eagles Fly for Leukemia and Kim Hill
+About Kim Hill

 The Ronald McDonald House and Eagles Fly for Leukemia have a long history of partnership to support families facing childhood leukemia.
 In the 1970s, Dr. Audrey E. Evans was a pediatric oncologist at the Children’s Hospital of Philadelphia who saw families spend night after night in the hospital while their children received life-saving medical treatment.
 She knew there had to be a better way, and envisioned a house where families could stay during these stressful and uncertain times.